 The Gnostic and Luciferian forces, the chaotic and Dionysian element of existence, along with the feminine, was condemned by traditional Christianity.
 But there is nothing traditional about Jung’s interpretation – he viewed the Christian relationship to evil to be deeply incomplete and contradictory.
 Satan is “the diametrical and eternal opposite of the divine world.
 He could not be uprooted”.
 Jung writes that “The old question posed by the Gnostics, “Whence comes evil?” has been given no answer by the Christian world, and Origen’s cautious suggestion of a possible redemption of the devil was termed a heresy.”
 Jung is remorseless toward so-called ‘Christian nations’: “Their Christianity slumbers and has neglected to develop its myth further in the course of the centuries…a myth is dead if it no longer lives and grows.”

 The Catholic mystic Valentin Tomberg was astute on some of these questions.
 He held that a final redemption awaited all burning in hell on the final day – Christ’s mercy, at the end of all matter, the final evolution of terrestrial Earth, is absolute.
 Tomberg writes fondly of both Jung and Origen, and bases a schema of understanding Catholic symbolism in the cards of the Tarot.
 The implication of the Tarot’s value is that genuine knowledge of the internal symbolic order of human consciousness is not limited to Christianity alone.
 Rather, the spirit of Christianity is the development of an eternal myth.
 The pre-Christian Greek logos and Platonic forms are integrated into Christianity.
 Aristotelian metaphysics is a basis for much Catholic theology.
-The Rig Vedas and the Upanishads, as well as the teachings of the Buddha, are integrated into Christian symbolism.
+The Rig Vedas and the Upanishads, as well as the notion of the Bodhisattva, are integrated into Christian symbolism.
 Christianity did not emerge from nothing – it was a synthesis of all ancient mystical systems.
 It developed out of the Old Testament and Jewish mysticism.